microsoft/Zen/README.md

 ### Primitive types

-Zen currently supports the following primitive types: `bool, byte, short, ushort, int, uint, long, ulong`.
-It does not currently support `char`, though you can typically achieve the same effect by casting to `ushort`.
+Zen supports the following primitive types: `bool, byte, short, ushort, int, uint, long, ulong`.
+It does not support `char`, though you can typically achieve the same effect by casting to `ushort`.

 ### String types